Student Organizations

 National Society of Black Engineers (NSBE)

-UDel NSBE is a part of Region 2’s Danger Zone and we stay #2HYPE!
-The mission of NSBE is “to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally, and positively impact the community.”
+NSBE’s mission is to increase the number of culturally responsible Black engineers who excel academically, succeed professionally, and positively impact the community.

 Advisor: Sheldon Hewlett